cloudmesh-community/hid-sp18-705/project-code/README.md

 workflow management for a library catalog.
 This script sends a series of transactions to a BigchainDB server instance.

+* `demo/convert_rdf.py`: simple Python script provided to illustrate how data in the `project-data` directory was converted using the Python RDFLib library.

 Two original graphviz files (used to generate the last two figures in the project report) are included for reference in the `graphviz` directory: